moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 `uncompressed size` is the size of the chunk data after decompression with zlib.
 Usually, all chunks (except the last one) use `max chunk size` as uncompressed size.
 The sizes are stored twice with identical values (see below).
-After decompression, all uncompressed chunk buffers are merged to a single large binary object, defined in the next section.
+After decompression, all uncompressed chunk buffers are merged into a single large binary object, defined in the next section.

 > Unreal internal details:
 > Unreal can [serialize an archive to a compressed structure](https://github.com/EpicGames/UnrealEngine/blob/4.26.2-release/Engine/Source/Runtime/Core/Private/Serialization/Archive.cpp#L679).
 > Unreal uses the struct FCompressedChunkInfo to store chunk header information.
 It is a pair of two int64 sizes.
 > A compressed archive starts with an FCompressedChunkInfo containing the [PACKAGE_FILE_TAG](https://github.com/EpicGames/UnrealEngine/blob/4.26.2-release/Engine/Source/Runtime/Core/Public/UObject/ObjectVersion.h#L9) and [COMPRESSION_CHUNK_SIZE](https://github.com/EpicGames/UnrealEngine/blob/4.26.2-release/Engine/Source/Runtime/Core/Public/Misc/Compression.h#L22).
 > Next is an FCompressedChunkInfo with the summary compressed and uncompressed size of all data in this archive.
-> That is followed by a series of FCompressedChunkInfo with the current chunks' size and the actually compressed junk data.
+> That is followed by a series of FCompressedChunkInfo with the current chunks' size and the actual compressed junk data.
 > There are as many chunks until the summary size is reached.
 > But instead of using a single archive for the binary blob, Satisfactory uses the [FArchiveLoadCompressedProxy](https://github.com/EpicGames/UnrealEngine/blob/4.26.2-release/Engine/Source/Runtime/Core/Public/Serialization/ArchiveLoadCompressedProxy.h) to store the big binary structure.
-> Here the data is not stored in a single archive, but multiple archives containing just a single chunk.
+> Here, the data is not stored in a single archive, but multiple archives containing just a single chunk.
-> Probably this structure has the advantage to decompress the large buffer internally step by step and not all at once.
+> Probably, this structure has the advantage of decompressing the large buffer internally step by step and not all at once.
-> Nevertheless, this is probably the reason why the buffer size seems to be stored twice in the chunk header.
+> Nevertheless, this is probably why the buffer size seems to be stored twice in the chunk header.

 ## Decompressed binary data

-With Update 6 and again Update 8 the format changed quite a bit, here only the new format will be described.
+With Update 6 and again Update 8, the format changed quite a bit, here, only the new format will be described.
 The new format stores data for each level separately, where a level refers to a part of the game map.

 The binary data layout follows the following format: